 There are no marketing boards on PEI for forest owners but the York-Sunbury-Carelton Marketing Board in New Brunswick does offer a Forest Products Price List.
-Note: This information is based on New Brunswick markets and operating conditions.
-Information and may or may not be directly applicable to markets on PEI.
-However it does provide an overview of regional prices and market opportunities that land owners can use when making harvest decisions.
+Note: This information is based on New Brunswick markets and operating conditions so the information and may or may not be directly applicable to PEI markets.
+However, it does provide an overview of regional prices and market opportunities that land owners can use when making harvest decisions.

 What about non-timber products?

 Many woodlot owners harvest and use a wide range of Non-Timber Forest Products (NTFP).
 Simply defined, NTFP s are: